matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ::: tip

-You can find more specific details about deploying contracts in the [hello world](../developer-guides/hello-world.md) tutorial or the documentation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.
+You can find more specific details about deploying contracts in the [quickstart tutorial](../developer-guides/hello-world.md) or the documentation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.

 :::